NuGet/docs.microsoft.com-nuget/docs/create-packages/Sign-a-Package.md

 ## Export the certificate file

+* If your certificate is stored in a hardware token, you don't need to export the certificate.
+Instead, specify the SHA-1 certificate fingerprint (thumbprint) by using the option `--certificate-fingerprint <SHA-1fingerprint>` (replacing `--certificate-path <PathToTheCertificate>`)

 * You can export an existing certificate to a binary DER format by using the Certificate Export Wizard.

   ![Certificate Export Wizard](../reference/media/CertificateExportWizard.png)